david-palma/arduino-engineering-lab/ex07/README.md

 ## Explanation of the Process

-### Melody Generation:
+### Melody Generation

 - The **Arduino** generates the "Jingle Bells" melody using predefined frequencies for each note.
 - A **piezo buzzer** connected to **Pin 8** and **GND** plays the melody.
 - The melody is created by looping through an array of notes and using the `tone()` function to generate the appropriate frequencies.

-### Recording the Melody:
+### Recording the Melody

 - A microphone is used to record the sound produced by the piezo buzzer during playback.
 - The recording is stored as a **WAV file** using Python for subsequent analysis.

-### Signal Analysis:
+### Signal Analysis

 - A **Python script** is used to process the recorded melody and extract insights:
     - **Time-domain visualisation**: Displays the waveform of the melody to understand how the signal varies over time.
     - **Frequency-domain analysis**: Calculates the Fast Fourier Transform (FFT) to examine the frequency components of the melody.
     - **Spectrogram visualisation**: Shows how the frequency content of the melody evolves over time.
     - **Chromatic spectrum analysis**: Identifies the intensities of musical notes in the melody and displays them graphically.

 ## Tools Required